 Being healthier and more active doesn’t just have to mean hitting the gym.
-There are a number of great walking trails
+There are a number of great walking trails and cycle routes

 in the area too.
 The best way of sticking with our health and fitness goals is working regular, achievable exercise into our weekly routine, and riding or walking can be a really enjoyable way of doing this.

 Those of us looking to embrace a more wholesome lifestyle should also get down to The Subi Wellness Festival